 Yoga mats come in a variety of types to meet different needs and budgets (and style preferences).
 The best yoga mats are usually made of long-lasting PVC or rubber and have enough cushion to be easy on the joints.
 They’re also non-slip and sweat-resistant, so you can get your heart rate up without worrying about injuring yourself.

 A yoga mat is essential to yoga practice, of course, giving you a proper foundation to flow from pose to pose.
 Yoga has many benefits: It can increase flexibility, tone and strengthen muscles, improve heart health and decrease stress and anxiety.
-But yoga mats are also great for any kind of floor workout, such as crunches, planks and push-ups.
-They provide a stable surface for performing jumping jacks, burpees and squats, and for resistance training with the Best adjustable dumbbells.
+But the best yoga mats are also great for any kind of floor workout, such as crunches, planks and push-ups.
+They provide a stable surface for performing jumping jacks, burpees and squats, and for strength training with the best adjustable dumbbells.